SwagLyrics/SwagLyrics-For-Spotify/README.md

     - A GitHub issue is created automatically on the repo when an unsupported song is encountered (implemented server-side using pythonanywhere).

 ## Installation
+Requires Python3.
+Use pip or pip3 depending on your installation.
 ```
 pip install swaglyrics
 ```